 Availability Liquidated

 Damages: In the event Seller fails to achieve the Monthly Guaranteed Availability for a Project, Buyer will receive Availability Liquidated Damages in the form of a Capacity Payment Credit.
-The Availability Liquidated Damages will be calculated such that for each 1% of decrease in actual monthly availability (80 hours in a 5X16 week*4 weeks*Contract Capacity) below the Monthly Availability Guarantee, the Monthly Availability Liquidated Damages shall be equal to Term 1 (3-year) Term 2 (5-year)310210$______ (Negotiated Amount), subject to a negotiated monthly LD limit.
+The Availability Liquidated Damages will be calculated such that for each 1% of decrease in actual monthly availability [16 hours per On-Peak Day*# of On-Peak Days in the month*Contract Capacity] below the Monthly Availability Guarantee, the Monthly Availability Liquidated Damages shall be equal to the following:

+Term 1 (3-year) Term 2 (5-year)

+$1,310 per MW $1,210 per MW

+subject to a negotiated monthly LD limit equal to the respective monthly Contract Base Capacity Charge.

 Availability Bonuses: In the event Seller achieves an actual monthly availability for a Project that is greater than the Monthly Availability Guarantee, Buyer will pay to Seller an Availability Bonus in the month following the guaranteed month.
-The Monthly Availability Bonus will be calculated such that for each 1% of increase in actual monthly availability above the Monthly Availability Guarantee, the Monthly Availability Bonus shall be equal to ___% of the Monthly Capacity Payment, subject to a monthly bonus limit of __% of the monthly Contract Base Capacity Charge.
+The Monthly Availability Bonus will be calculated such that for each 1% of increase in actual monthly availability above the Monthly Availability Guarantee, the Monthly Availability Bonus shall be equal to 3% of the Monthly Capacity Payment, subject to a monthly bonus limit of 9% of the monthly Contract Base Capacity Charge.